argentlabs/argent-contracts-starknet/docs/sessions.md

 In order to start a session a dapp must generate a key pair (dapp key), and request the account to sign an offchain message with the session parameters.

-If the message is signed, then the dapp trigger transaction without user interactions using the session signed in the previous step, plus a guardian and a dapp key signature for every new transaction
+If the message is signed, then the dapp can trigger transactions without the need for user interactions using the session signed in the previous step - plus a guardian and a dapp key signature for every new transaction

 ![Sessions diagram](session.png)